Skip to content

 jsonl.dump(data, "file.jsonl")

-Dump the data to a compressed file at the specified path
+Write to a compressed file

 import jsonl